 The properties are located near the Atlanta BeltLine Westside Trail in historic Washington Park and Mozley Park.
 Both neighborhoods are listed in the National Register of Historic Places.
 The two houses contribute to the historical integrity and architectural qualities of those neighborhoods.

 The Washington Park house was built in 1953 for Edward Johnson, who raised his family in the home.
 Located adjacent to the Atlanta Beltline Westside Trail, the house contains 1,479 square feet with three bedrooms and one and half bathrooms.

-The house in the Mozley Park neighborhood is a two-bedroom bungalow that was built in the 1920s and contains 1,300 square feet.
-An addition will be added to the back to create a third bedroom and second bathroom.
+The house in the Mozley Park neighborhood was originally a two-bedroom bungalow that was built in the 1920s and containing 1,300 square feet.
+An addition was added to the back to create a third bedroom and second bathroom.

 WEST ATLANTA PRESERVATION INITIATIVE IN THE NEWS